eligeske/open-wc/docs/guides/index.md

 # Guides ||10

-The goal of Open Web Components is to empower everyone with a powerful and battle-tested setup for sharing open source web components.
+The goal of Open Web Components is to empower everyone with a powerful and battle-tested setup for sharing open-source web components.
 We try to achieve this by giving a set of recommendations and defaults on how to facilitate your web component project.
-Our recommendations include: developing, linting, testing, tooling, demoing, publishing and automating.
+Our recommendations covers things such as development, linting, testing and building for production.

 ## Quickstart